-Join Jake Ströh for an in-depth discussion in this video Creating and working with timelines, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Creating and working with timelines, part of Hype Quick Start.

 Working with multiple timelines can be a very effective…way keep animations separated and independent of one another.…To some that might seem slightly confusing.…But I'll show you an effective workflow where we will trigger three independent…timelines with three buttons that are targeted…with actions to start the specific timeline.…So let's begin by opening multi-timelines-start.…To create a new timeline, we'll go down to this main timeline.…And you'll…see that we have this drop-down menu…that we've used before to show timeline actions.…This is also where we can create a new timeline.…